 We have no other off-balance sheet arrangements that have or are reasonably likely to have a current or future effect on our financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures, or capital resources.

 Recent Developments

 Portfolio Activity

-On April 24, 2020, the Company received \$1.7 million for its first lien revolver in BigMouth, Inc., repaid at par.
+During July 2020, the Company received \$2.4 million in principal repayments on its first lien debt investment in BigMouth, Inc.